daMichl/discord-tmio-twitch-bot/README.md

 if someone is longer offline than 8 hours, the message also gets cleaned up in discord. source of the twitch account data is trackmania.io

+**this app needs to be able to be called through http/https from the outside. there will be twitch webhooks registered. (see env WEBHOOK_HOSTNAME)**

 for configuration info see .env.example

 example discord messages: